Quick Answer

 Will my insurer charge me more because my home is modular?

-No — a properly built CSA A277 modular home should not attract a premium surcharge.
-If an insurer quotes higher rates solely because it is modular, get a second quote from a broker who specializes in factory-built housing.
+No — a properly built CSA-certified factory-built home on a permanent foundation, whether A277 modular or Z240MH manufactured, should not attract a premium surcharge versus a comparable site-built home.
+If an insurer quotes higher rates solely because it shipped from a factory, get a second quote from a broker who specializes in factory-built housing.

 Do I need insurance before my modular home is delivered?